uniquedj95/vForm/README.md

 - **Dynamic Form Generation**: Create forms dynamically based on a schema definition.
 - **Conditional Field Rendering**: Fields can be shown or hidden based on other form values.
+- **Dependent Options**: Load options for select inputs based on the values of other fields.
 - **Responsive Grid Layout**: Utilizes Ionic Grid for a responsive design that works across different screen sizes.
 - **Enhanced Date Input Field**: Custom date formatting and handling with integrated date picker.
 - **Multiple Selection Interfaces**: Three different interfaces for select inputs (popover, action sheet, alert).